1242035/spree/guides/src/content/user/products/creating_products.md

 ## Product Details

-After you click the "Create" button, the Spree application brings you to a more detailed product entry page, where you can input more information about your new product.
+After you click the "Create" button, the Viauco application brings you to a more detailed product entry page, where you can input more information about your new product.

 ![Product Edit Form](../../../images/user/products/product_edit_form.jpg)